-Fish are being landed in the Port of Hull once again via the Hull registered ultra modern factory vessel ‘KIrkella’ H7 owned by UK.
-Fisheries.
-This state of the art fishing vessel brings a regular supply of One Thousand Two Hundred (1,200) tons of fish fillets to market approximately every eight/ten weeks.
-This product is processed onboard and landed ready for distribution to sales outlets locally and throughout the Country.
+Fish are being landed in the Port of Hull once again via the Hull registered ultra modern factory vessel ‘Kirkella’ H7 owned by UK Fisheries Ltd. This state of the art fishing vessel brings a regular supply of one thousand two hundred (1,200) tons of fish fillets to market approximately every eight/ten weeks.
+This product is processed onboard and landed ready for distribution to sales outlets locally and throughout the country.
 The management of the product and fish stocks is rigorous and second to none in product quality and sustainability of the fishing grounds.

 Prior to the Naming Ceremony of the new Hull trawler, ‘Kirkella’, in Greenwich, the STAND Committee were given the special opportunity, on 14th April 2019, to tour the vessel berthed in Queen Elizabeth Dock, Hull before she sailed to London.

 **A report on STAND’s visit to London to the Naming Ceremony can be seen on the ‘STAND News’ page ( on the arrow: ‘A Royal Trip’).